 Since then to date, the Anahi mine has been declare as the ultimate source of ametrine stone.

 Color and cut properties of Ametrine stone

 Ametrine gemstone is a bicolor quartz gemstone that is substitute due to the presence of the minerals citrine and amethyst in the stone in a proportion.

 Usually, the saturation of the ametrine gemstone hardly reaches to medium level.
 Therefore, the outcome of the color of this stone is a mixture of yellow and purple colors.

 The most desirable color of this stone is a mixture of 50/50 yellow and purple.
 An original ametrine embodies excellent shine and color that helps in distinguishing this gemstone from a fake one.

-The ametrine stone is majorly cut in either faceted, oval, round, step by step because these cuts help in increasing the light reflection and stone clarity.
+The ametrine stone is majorly cut in either oval, round step by step because these cuts help in increasing the light reflection and stone clarity.

 Treated or Heated Ametrine Gemstone:

-The treatment does not exist primarily in the case of ametrine gemstone.
-Nevertheless, few treatments are still being performed by gem insiders to create an artificial ametrine gemstone.
+The treatment does not exist primarily in the case of ametrine gem stone.
+Nevertheless, few treatments are still perform by gem insiders to create an artificial ametrine gemstone.

-Despite all this, a person should only wear a natural ametrine gemstone which he/she would easily find as there are many legit gem sellers around the world who sells original ametrine gemstone
+Despite all this, a person should only wear a natural ametrine gem stone which he/she would easily find as there are many legit gem sellers around the world who sells original ametrine stone.